weberdev/kenken_solver/README.md

   ```bash
   ./pp < hard-puz.txt
   ```
+  - **NOTE**: To make the cages for each of the boxes colours are used so please ensure your terminal supports colour output.

 - fetch.sh
   - Used for fetching the puzzle information based on a Puzzle ID in `pp`